ThanosApostolou/solus-mate-unstable-repository/README.md

 Then run `eopkg lr` in order to verify that repositories have the correct order and that the Solus (stable) one is disabled.

 # Revert Changes
 In order to revert the changes you need to remove my repository and then reinstall each package from the official repositories.
-You can use the script **revert.sh** in order to do that automatically.
+You can use the script **help-revert.sh** in order to do that automatically.

 # Build Instructions:
 1. git clone https://github.com/ThanosApostolou/solus-mate-unstable-repository.git